Museum Accreditation Scheme

 Overview

+The Museum Registration Scheme was established in 1988.
+Since then it has supported museums across the UK to focus on standards and identify areas for development.
 The scheme is administered by Arts Council England (ACE) in partnership with MALD: A division of the Welsh Government, Museums Galleries Scotland, and the Northern Ireland Museums Council.
 Accreditation is regarded as one of the most innovative and effective developments in the museum sector.
 It has led the way in raising museum standards in the UK, and has been used as a model and source of inspiration for similar schemes overseas.

 Next steps…